dsckiet/covid-tracker-android-app/README.md

 ## Upcoming Features
 - [ ] An Interactive Map of India to enhance the User experience.
 - [ ] Section devoted to show Vaccination & Testing statistics to the users.
-- [ ] Ability for users to be able to download & share their COVID-19 vaccination certificates from within the app.
-- [ ] Get timely notifications for your scheduled vaccination dates.

 <br>